maxiv-science/xspress3-streamer/README.md

 <img src="doc/hsd5_structure.png" alt="HDF5 format" width="800px"/>

 ## Limitations
-- The device is not operated in circular buffer mode, so there's a memory limit to the number of frames which can be recorded in one go, typically 16384 frames if the full energy axis is used.
 - Currently no auxiliary dimensions are taken care of.
 Not even sure what these would be.
 - Productively using multi-card setups would require additional timing setup.